Home

 Grill the kebabs until golden brown and move to the indirect side.
 Allow to cook through this will likely take 12 to 15 minutes.
 Place the kebabs on a platter with the small bowl of reserved yogurt sauce/marinade and lemon wedges if desired.

-I found rather surprisingly that a Cabernet Sauvignon worked well with this dish such as J. Lohr.
+I found rather that a Cabernet Sauvignon worked well with this dish such as J. Lohr.

 Go back to Great Grilling Homepage from Turkish Recipes - Turkish Chicken Kebab